Grant Program Guidelines

 - The project director must submit a final report within 60 days of project completion.

 To apply, submit the online MAFA Grant Application, including a proposed project budget and up to three supporting documents or photographs.
-You may save your work online and return to it later.
+Online submission is required.
+You may save your work and return to it later.
 All submissions will be acknowledged.

 A downloadable Grant Application Preview is available.

 The Grants Committee reviews project proposals, and recommends one or more awards.
 The Committee may recommend less than the requested amount.
-All grant awards are made by the MAFA Board.
+All grant awards are approved by the MAFA Board.

-Note: Members of the Grants Committee do not participate in review or approval of applications and reports from any guild to which they belong.
+Note: Members of the Grants Committee do not participate in reviewing or approval of applications and reports from any guild to which they belong.

 A final report is due within 60 days of project completion, but no later than January 15 of the following year.
 Final reports are available for public inspection and will be posted on the MAFA website.
 They should not contain personal addresses, phone numbers or other private information.